beetbox/beets/docs/plugins/mbsubmit.rst

   'Create release on musicbrainz' functionality.
 The default is '127.0.0.1'.
   Adjust this if beets is running on a different host in your local network.
   Be aware that this web server is not secured in any way.
 - **create_release_server_port**: The port for the local web server.
-Default is 29661.
-If unavailable, beets will search for other ports until an available one is found.
+By default, beets will choose a random available port for you.
 - **create_release_method**: Either 'open_browser' to automatically open a new
   window/tab in your local browser or 'show_link' to simply show the link on the console.